Proskahn/Health/README.md

 'Weight' is how fat I am

-'day' is how many days I live so far
+'Day' is how many days I live so far

 'Beer' is how much beer I drink in ml